efeefe/is/pages/reuse-city/default.md

 Hi.
 I am [Felipe Schmidt Fonseca](https://is.efeefe.me), a PhD researcher in the [OpenDoTT project](https://opendott.org) (Northumbria University / Mozilla Foundation).
 My current [research questions](https://is.efeefe.me/opendott/questions) revolve around waste prevention through practices of reuse.

-In this page you can find ongoing documentation of my current efforts to co-design and prototype technologies and other measures to promote the reuse of goods and materials in contemporary cities.
+In this page you can find current information about my current efforts to co-design and prototype technologies and other measures to promote the reuse of goods and materials in contemporary cities.
 In previous research activities I found that one critical point lies in the ability to assess the potential value of discarded materials.
 At the moment I am adopting a speculative approach towards potential uses of digital technologies to provide aid on that matter.

 Everyday documentation about my research is to be found on [this git repository](https://github.com/opendott-smartcities/II/).
 More general research progression will be reported on [this blog](https://is.efeefe.me/opendott).
 During four weeks of April 2021 I'm recruiting people to participate on an [online co-design lab](https://make.reuse.city) (see below) in order to develop these ideas in an open environment.